Klimentina2709/larger-world/README.md

 ## Project Overview

-In August 2024, we participated in a 48-hour hackathon as a team of four, where we developed a single-page application (SPA) using React.js.
-The primary goal of our project was to create an engaging and user-friendly interface that showcases the client's desire for a primary focus on working with small cases and maintaining minimalistic interfaces.
-By prioritizing simplicity and functionality, we aimed to provide users with a seamless experience that aligns with their needs.
+In August 2024, our team of four participated in a 48-hour hackathon to develop a single-page application (SPA) focused on the concept of unlearning and promoting a sustainable, inclusive world.
+Built from scratch using React.js and guided by a Figma design, we prioritized simplicity and functionality to create a user-friendly interface.

+Despite the time constraints, we implemented key features, collaborated effectively in a remote environment, and used Git and GitHub to streamline our workflow.
+This experience highlighted the power of teamwork and reinforced our ability to deliver a cohesive, minimalistic product under pressure.

 ## Technologies Used